devdo-eu/macau/README.md

 with no chance for defend.
 King of hearts will add 5 cards to penalty for next player.

-If no special card is on table, then rule `All on Queen, Queen on all` applies.
+If no special card is on a table, then rule `All on Queen, Queen on all` applies.

 When one player will have only one card left on hand,
 then `Name has Macau!` message will be shown on top of player screen.